zarazaga/ImpatientGIS/Impatient_Ch3.md

 ![](SHOTS3/2select.png)

 Shop-survey has an attribute called 'Descrip10' with use type.
 Right-click and 'Sort Ascending' to read through the list of names.
 Its not a very tidy data-set.
 Note that there are sometimes several similar names for the same sort of use.
-Create two new layers by extracting coffeeshop/cafes, and pubs/bars.
+You could, however, use this information to select those uses, and then export the selected data to create new layers - first extracting coffeeshop/cafes, and also pubs/bars. (but it takes a long time since the data is messy)
-There is another attribute called 'CLASS10'.
-The class type 3 appears to map nicely to the combination of cafes, bars and restaurants.
-In order to select- one could select from the attributes in DECRIP 10   (but it takes a long time since the data is messy)

-OR one could select by attributes in CLASS 10
+However there is also another useful attribute called 'CLASS10'.
+The class type 3 appears to map fairly nicely to the combination of cafes, bars and restaurants that we were looking at.
+In order to select restaurants and bars - one can 'select by attribute' in CLASS 10
 ![](SHOTS3/selectAttr2.png)
 **Map** > Select by attribute > useclass10 = Class 3